Isaac-To/EasyBot.py/README.md

 # EasyBot-Plugins

-The official first party plugins for EasyBot by Isaac, also contains plugins from other authors
+The official first party plugins for EasyBot by Isaac, also contains plugins from other *verified* authors

 # Installing